LSAT Study Guide: Prep with Limited Time

 • Eat, sleep, and exercise.

-• Visit your test site; check on public transportation schedule, directions, parking, etc.
+• If testing in-person, know where your test site is; check on public transportation schedule, directions, parking, etc.

 • Check www.lsac.org for the most recent Test Day guidelines.